 Plenary Sessions & Leadership in Action Series

-Join us as we come together to discuss the crucial opportunities and issues facing philanthropy today.
-We’ll be covering topics including inclusivity and leadership, bridging divides, addressing climate vulnerability, creating inclusive economic prosperity, and the latest in philanthropic practice.
+We all came together to discuss the crucial opportunities and issues facing philanthropy today.
+We covered topics including inclusivity and leadership, bridging divides, addressing climate vulnerability, creating inclusive economic prosperity, and the latest in philanthropic practice.

 Moderator: Tonya Allen, President & CEO, Skillman Foundation